Skip to main content

-How to Prepare for a Difficult Conversation
+How to Prepare for Difficult Conversations

 By Chuck Doran and Daniele Natali Goldberg

-We’ve all had difficult conversations.
+We’ve all had to deal with difficult conversations.
 Examples include discussing poor performance with an employee or requesting improved conditions with a supervisor at work, talking to a parent or grandparent about limitations in their mobility and responsibilities as they age, or breaking up with partner or confronting problematic behavior at home.
 These conversations are important to have, and they can potentially hurt relationships that are important to us.
 Because of this anxiety and dread, many people avoid them altogether.

 However, with proper preparation, we can make these conversations less difficult and more constructive.
 How can we prepare ourselves for these conversations in ways that will help us grow, as opposed to cause us anxiety, self-consciousness and discomfort?
 How can we shift our difficult conversations into fruitful grounds for movement forward, for new ways of working together, for easier ways of communicating with each other?